Codaisseur/taste-of-big-data/04-interact-with-the-page/README.md

     <div id="most-popular-by-genre" class="movie-table"></div>
     <footer>Made with &hearts; at Taste of Big Data</footer>
 ```
 > **NOTE:** Only add the first line from the block of code above, do not remove any contents.
-And also, one line that holds a `footer` is enough.
+And also, do not add a duplicate footer.
+It is merely in the code example above, so you know where to add the div 😉

 The thing you added is a `division` (aptly abbreviated to `div`).
 You can think of a division as a paragraph in a text document.
 Lets side-step into HTML briefly...